nm-examples/wagtail-starter-kit/docs/management-commands.md

 **Location**: `app/home/management/commands/populate_homepage.py`

-**Purpose**: Populates the existing home page with sample body content for testing and demonstration purposes.
-If images exist in the media library, one will be randomly selected and included in the content.
+**Purpose**: Populates the existing home page with sample hero section and body content for testing and demonstration purposes.
+Automatically sets up hero images, text, call-to-action buttons, and links to other pages.

 ### Overview

-The `populate_homepage` command adds rich HTML content to the body field of your site's home page.
+The `populate_homepage` command sets up a complete home page with both hero section and body content.
 This is useful for:

-- Setting up a new Wagtail site with meaningful placeholder content
+- Setting up a new Wagtail site with a professional-looking homepage
-- Demonstrating Wagtail's rich text editing capabilities including image embeds
+- Demonstrating Wagtail's hero section functionality and rich text capabilities
 - Providing a starting point for content editors
 - Testing page layouts and styling with realistic content and media
+- Showcasing call-to-action functionality with links to other pages

 The generated content includes:

+**Hero Section:**
+- **Hero image** (randomly selected from media library if available)
+- **Hero text** (customizable introduction message)
+- **Call-to-action button** (customizable button text)
+- **CTA link** (automatically links to blog index, portfolio, or other available pages)

+**Body Content:**
 - **Welcome message** with Wagtail introduction
-- **Random image embed** (if images are available in the media library)
+- **Image embed** (different from hero image when possible)
 - **Getting started guide** with admin links
 - **Feature overview** of the starter kit
 - **Next steps** for development